oudeismetis/oudeis/content/blog/2020/geothermal-install.md

 good at estimating how large of a system you need.

 In some cases I'm sure oil heating is the cheapest and best solution.
-Given the current rates for gas however (pushed down a lot by fracking...so keep that in mind), it's a strong contender.
+Given the current rates for gas however (pushed down a lot by fracking. . .so keep that in mind), it's a strong contender.
 I think gas is MUCH cheaper at the moment, at least for my location.

 ### What about a Heat Pump